Strathtummel in Past Times

 Borenich

-Bringing us up to more recent times, there are the Gaelic tales of bygone days by Donald Dow, as well as additional stories from his daughter and grandson.
+Bringing us up to more recent times, there are the Gaelic tales of bygone days by Donald Dow, as well as additional stories from his daughter, grandson and others.

 Thanks are due to the Dow family and others, who have provided the following stories and memories of Strathtummel and its characters.
 The Gaelic words of Donald Dow were translated for the Sassanach by Cathie Laing whose ancestors came from this area, and to whom we are most grateful.